CNU-DLandCV-lab/Weakly-Supervised-3D-Graph-Deep-Learning-Framework/README.md

 Start training:  ` python train_graph.py `

 # Testing
-To evaluate trained model, you may use  `python test_graph.py`
+To evaluate trained model, you may use:  `python test_graph.py`

 # Citation